chiiya/laravel-utilities/README.md

 composer require chiiya/laravel-utilities
 ```

-You can publish the config file with:
+You can optionally publish the config file with:

 ```bash
 php artisan vendor:publish --tag="utilities-config"